 Connecting the Clincal with the Community

 What we have built is techincally complex, but the story of its uise is very simple.
 We will connect doctors, patients and community-based organizations to deliver value-based, person-centered care beyond the clinic.
 Here are the parts:

-The Diversity Platform
+The DiverCity Platform

 for FHIR-enabled Exchange

-The SAFFRON Labs platform that makes fhir- and standards-based interoperability happen.
+The Saffron Labs platform that makes FHIR- and standards-based interoperability happen.

-The SAFFRON App that enables patient assessment and subsequent close loop referrals to community-based organizations.
+The Saffron App that enables patient assessment and subsequent close loop referrals to community-based organizations.

-The SAFFRON App that enables Patients to self-report in response to surveys, Questionnaires REL+SOGI, etc.
+The Saffron App that enables Patients to self-report in response to surveys, Questionnaires REL+SOGI, etc.

-(CBO) – The SAFFRON App that enables CBO users to accept and manage Incoming Referrals.
+(CBO) – The Saffron App that enables CBO users to accept and manage Incoming Referrals.